dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/amazon.md

   - accessibility top 100
 ---

-# Part 3: Amazon
+# How accessible is Amazon?

-_I'm evaluating the accessibility of the top 100 websites in the US.
+_This is part 3 of a [series](/writing/accessibility-top-100/) evaluating the accessibility of the top 100 websites in the US.
 This time I'll be taking a look at Amazon.
 Read the [methodology description](/writing/accessibility-top-100/methodology) to learn about my process._

 {% include 'partials/published-date.njk' %}